When you hear the word pollination, does your mind automatically change it to the word “bee”? Time to retrain your brain on all things pollinator.

 Helping the Pollinators: A Nationwide Fight

-Through the efforts of many amazing people around the world, pollinators are slowly getting the attention they deserve.
+Through the efforts of many amazing people around the world, the importance of pollination and pollinators is slowly getting the attention it deserves.

 Think the honeybee setup Ford Motor Company HQ in Dearborn, Michigan.